• Skip to main content

 Step 2

-In a medium bowl, mix the dry ingredients: flour, cream of tartar, baking soda, salt and cinnamon.
-Mix well and set aside.
+In a medium bowl, combine the flour, cream of tartar, baking soda, 2 teaspoons cinnamon and salt.
+Mix to combine and set aside.

 Two ingredient shots side by side, one with dry and the other with wet ingredients.